lribac/AmazonTest_Selenium/README.txt

 #Execution
 Run the following commands in terminal from the project root directory:
 1. mvn clean
-2. mvn test -Dbrowser=chrome
+2. mvn test -DBROWSER=chrome
 2.a if you can also run it  chromeHeadless, firefox, firefoxHeadless
 3. See test results either in terminal or open the index.html file created in the root directory.

 #Execution in docker containers
 1. Download and install Docker
-2. Run the following command in terminal from the project root directory: docker-compose up -d --scale chrome=2 --scale firefox=2
+2. Run the following command in terminal from the project root directory: docker-compose up -d --scale chrome=4 --scale firefox=4
 3. See test results in 'chrome-results' and 'firefox-results' folders.